- Global Health Seminar, Copenhagen 22 June 2017, 12:30-14:00

 TweetOn Monday I present at the Centre of African Studies, University of Cambridge (5 pm, Room S2, Audrey Richards Building) and then on Tuesday at Institute of Development Studies, University of Sussex.
 On Wednesday there is a book launch and … Continue reading

 Tweet Is there really a statistical tragedy in Africa?Where do African statistics originate?
 How accurate are they?
-Economic historian, viagra sale Morten Jerven will be deliberating stats in Africa at a debate hosted by PARIS21 and the OECD Development … Continue reading
+Economic historian, Morten Jerven will be deliberating stats in Africa at a debate hosted by PARIS21 and the OECD Development Centre on … Continue reading

 TweetI spoke at Royal African Society yesterday, and the scheduled talks continues next week: Monday 13 May 17:00-19:00, Oxford University, African History & Politics Seminars Wednesday 15 May 12:15-14:00, Graduate Institute Geneva Thursday 16 May 14:00-17:00, CERI & SciencesPo, Paris … Continue reading